Phase-dependent heat transport in Josephson junctions with p-wave superconductors and superfluids: Results

 We are going to analyze thermal transport in a one-dimensional junction of nonunitary chiral superconductors first.
 If the $d$-vectors on both sides of the junction point in the same direction, the paired spin component contributes to the phase-dependent thermal conductance just as in the case of helical and unitary chiral pairing.
 At the same time, the unpaired component gives rise to an additional phase-independent thermal conductance $\tau G_Q$ where $G_Q=\pi^2\kB^2 T/(3h)$ denotes the thermal conductance quantum, see Fig.~\ref{fig:A1}(a).
 If the $d$-vectors point in opposite directions, the thermal conductance becomes phase-independent because the paired component of the left superconductor is unpaired in the right superconductor and vice versa.
 In consequence, both spin channels just contribute the phase-independent thermal conductance of an NS junction.
 Finally, for noncollinear orientations of the $d$-vectors, the thermal conductance exhibits significant contributions from higher-order harmonics, i.e. coherent higher-order Cooper pair transfer.
 This is due to the fact that the paired component in the left superconductor now couples to both, the paired and unpaired component in the right superconductor.
 As a result, quasiparticles can leak in and out of the Andreev bound states and give rise to multi-Cooper pair transfers.
 In the transmission function, this behavior leads to regions of reduced transmission along the broadened position of the Andreev bound states, cf. Fig.~\ref{fig:A1}(b).

 We now turn to the case of two-dimensional junctions and focus on the situation with equal $d$-vectors in both superconductors.
-For a junction oriented in either the $x-z$ or $x-y$ plane all modes experience the same order parameter up to a trivial modulation of its absolute values as described by Eq.~\eqref{eq:anis2}.
+For a junction oriented in either the $x-z$ or $y-z$ plane all modes experience the same order parameter up to a trivial modulation of its absolute values as described by Eq.~\eqref{eq:anis2}.
 Subsequently, the thermal conductance behaves qualitatively similar to the one-dimensional case and exhibits a minimum at phase difference $\phi=\pi$ for any value of the transmission $\tau$.
 This robust behavior can also be understood by considering the energies of the Andreev bound states forming inside the junction.
-For a mode impinging under an angle $\gamma$, they are given by

-While the energy in general depends on both $\gamma$ and $\tau$, there is a topologically protected zero-energy state at $\phi=\pi$ which, as discussed before, leads to a minimum of the thermal conductance.
+While the energy in general depends on both $k_z$ and $\tau$, there is a topologically protected zero-energy state at $\phi=\pi$ which, as discussed before, leads to a minimum of the thermal conductance.